 The Samsung semiconductor factory under construction in Taylor, Texas, is a large-scale investment project taking place in Taylor.

-It is being built in the small city of Taylor, located about 50 km northeast of Austin, and is expected to house advanced semiconductor (foundry) production lines.
+It is being built in the small city of Taylor, located about 50 km northeast of Austin, and is expected to feature advanced semiconductor (foundry) production lines.

 Main Investment Background